junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

->If you have asthma do not smokes, moking damages your lungs even more
+>If you have asthma do not smoke, smoking damages your lungs even more.

 # [168](#page-168)
 {:.no_toc}